 I. PHILOSOPHY OF THE MCS ATHLETIC PROGRAM

-The purpose and goal of our athletic program is to bring glory to God with our attitudes and efforts, and to develop Godly characteristics in athletes through challenging sports programs.
+The purpose and goal of our athletic program are to bring glory to God with our attitudes and efforts and to develop Godly characteristics in athletes through challenging athletic competition.

 Team goals for all players and coaches: